The Paleface (1948 film): Production

-The Paleface was filmed at the now defunct Conejo Valley Airport and also at Deerwood Stock Farm, both in Thousand Oaks, California.
+The Paleface was filmed at the now-defunct Conejo Valley Airport and also at Deerwood Stock Farm, both in Thousand Oaks, California.

 The Painless Peter Potter character was to some extent inspired by a real dentist named Painless Parker.

 Reception

-The Paleface was a critical and commercial success, earning $4.5 million in domestic rentals, which made it Paramount's most successful film of 1948.
+The Paleface received mostly positive critical reviews and was a commercial success, earning $4.5 million in domestic rentals, which made it Paramount's most successful film of 1948.